Hashem Muhammad al-Baghdadi: Life and career

 In the 1950s, he travelled to Istanbul where he studied with Hamid Aytaç (also known as Hamid Al-Amidi) and was awarded diplomas in 1950 and in 1952.
-He found favour with Aytaç, who recognised his talent and dedication.
+He found favor with Aytaç, who recognised his talent and dedication.
 He returned to Istanbul on several occasions to meet up with Aytaç, and maintained regular contact with him throughout his life, via regular correspondence and occasional visits.
 During one of these visits, Aytaç said of al-Baghdadi, "Hashim is one of the best calligraphers of the Islamic world."

-In 1960 he took up the post of Lecturer in Calligraphy at Baghdad's Institute of Fine Arts and later became the Head of the Department of Calligraphy and Islamic Decoration, a post that he held until his death in 1973 During his academic career, he certified a number of calligraphers including: Walid Al-Adhami, Sadiq Al-Douri, Abdul Ghani Al-Ani, Taha Al-Bustani, Jamal Al-Kabbasi, Mehdi al-Jubouri, Major Ghaleb Sabri al-Khattat, Dr. Salman Ibrahim al-Khattat, Haji Saber al-'Azami, Karim Hussein, Adnan al-Shaikhli, Khaled Hussein, Essam al-Saab, his brother Abdel Hadi, Fawzi Khattat, Salah Sherzad and Mohamed Hassan al-Baldawi, many of whom went on to have notable careers.
+In 1960 he took up the post of Lecturer in Calligraphy at Baghdad's Institute of Fine Arts and later became the Head of the Department of Calligraphy and Islamic Decoration, a post that he held until his death in 1973 During his academic career, he certified a number of calligraphers including: Walid Al-Adhami, Sadiq Al-Douri, Abd al-Ghani al-Ani, Taha al-Bustani, Jamal al-Kabbasi, Mehdi al-Jubouri, Major Ghaleb Sabri al-Khattat, Dr. Salman Ibrahim al-Khattat, Haji Saber al-'Azami, Karim Hussein, Adnan al-Shaikhli, Khalid Hussein, Essam al-Saab, his brother Abd al-Hadi, Fawzi Khattat, Salah Sherzad and Mohamed Hassan al-Baldawi, many of whom went on to have notable careers.
 He also influenced many young, aspiring calligraphers including the Chinese calligrapher, Chen Kun, through his mentorship, writings and public works.

 He primarily practised the thulûth style of calligraphy and was one of its finest practitioners.
 The thulûth style of calligraphy is mainly used in architecture.
-He also favoured naskh and nasta'liq scripts.
+He also favored naskh and nasta'liq scripts.
 Sometimes he combined Baghdadi script with the more modern Ottoman style of calligraphy.

 In 1961 he published The Methods of Arabic Calligraphy (also known as the Rules of Calligraphy), a work that has been described as the "finest collection of Arabic fonts in the Arab and Islamic world."

 In 1971 he became a founding member of the One Dimension Group where he was able to socialise and collaborate with a group of artists, who while they all pursued their own individual styles, used Arabic letters the basis of their compositions The group's philosophy, which was to search for a new artistic identity, drawn from within Iraqi culture and heritage and which successfully integrated Islamic visual traditions, especially calligraphy and Arabic motifs, into contemporary compositions, was a good fit with Al-Baghdadi's own style.

 He supervised the printing of several versions of the Qur'an including a rare illuminated manuscript copy of the Qur'ān, by the nineteenth century Ottoman calligrapher, Muhammad Amin Al-Rushdi which was to be reprinted in Germany.
 This involved travel to Germany in 1979, where he worked on the addition of missing words and phrases as well as reparation of damaged and illegible letters.